yanggautier/exploradome_tangram/README.md

 As we might guessed, the difference is obvious.
 Particularly due to the fact that the number of neuron layers is lower in the model yolov4-tiny as well as the image processing is opered in real time (over 25 fps the human's eyes make no difference).
 The config for the experience was : 1080 GTX for the GPU, i5-9600k for CPU and we got the same results with or without GPU.

-# YOLOv4 Using Tensorflow : YOLOv4 and Yolov4 tiny
+#  YOLOv4 and Yolov4 tiny using Tensorflow
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 YOLOv4, YOLOv4-tiny Implemented in Tensorflow 2.0.